Kristinia DeBarge: 2009–2013: After Exposed and new album Young & Restless

 In November 2009, The Wet Seal, Inc., a leading specialty retailer to young women, announced a partnership with DeBarge which included a collection of fashion pieces selected by DeBarge.
 In January 2010, DeBarge received an NAACP Image Award nomination for "Outstanding New Artist".
 DeBarge made an appearance in School Gyrls, which premiered on Nickelodeon in March 2010.
 In September 2012, DeBarge released her single "Cry Wolf" from her exclusive Japan album Young & Restless.
-In October 2012, the "Cry Wolf" music video was premiered on her VEVO artist page.
-On November 9, 2012, DeBarge made her acting debut in "Christmas in Compton" starring Keith David, Omar Gooding, Sheryl Lee Ralph and Eric Roberts.

 On April 3, 2013, DeBarge released another single ("Ignite") from Young & Restless exclusively to Japan through Manhattan Records.
 The song peaked at number six one day after its release on the Japanese iTunes R&B Chart.
 On May 29, 2013, DeBarge released another single from the album, "Higher".

 2014: Third studio album and School Dance

 DeBarge was featured on Redrama's new single and music video "Let Go" on January 17, 2014.
 DeBarge and Redrama performed on live television for Finland's finals of the Eurovision Song Contest 2014 at the Barona Areena in Espoo on February 1, 2014.
 The single was a success in Finland, where it reached No. 1 on NRJ's Top 10 list on February 4, 2014, and No. 1 on Spotify on February 7, 2014.
 The single reached a peak of No. 3 on the Finnish Single Charts.
 On February 25, 2014, the single reached a peak of No. 1 on the Finnish Airplay Charts.

 DeBarge started working on her third studio album in March 2014 with Adonis Shropshire.
-DeBarge's second acting role came on July 2, 2014, in Nick Cannon's directorial debut School Dance where she plays the lead female role, Anastacia.
-The film has an ensemble cast of Bobb'e J. Thompson, Mike Epps, Luenell, Katt Williams, George Lopez, and The Rangers.
+DeBarge's second acting role came on July 2, 2014, in Nick Cannon's directorial debut School Dance.